MarkBind/markbind/docs/devGuide/githubActions/workflowSecurity.md

 <box type="warning" seamless>

-This method could be limiting since the code checked out is not up to date for the pull request.
+This method could be limiting since the codebase checked out, using `actions/checkout`, is not up to date for the pull request.
 This means that the code checked out is not the code that is being tested.
 This could lead to false positives or false negatives in the testing process.

 </box>